Zychaowill/ScalaLearning/README.md

-# ScalaPro
+# ScalaLearning
-A simple Scala project demo
+A simple Scala tutor.